fpseverino/PassKit/Sources/Passes/Passes.docc/Personalization.md

 Implement the ``PassesDelegate/encodePersonalization(for:db:encoder:)`` method, which gives you the ``Pass`` to encode.
 If the pass requires personalization, and if it was not already personalized, create a ``PersonalizationJSON`` and return it, otherwise return `nil`.

-In the ``PassesDelegate/template(for:db:)`` method, you have to return two different directory URLs, depending on whether the pass has to be personalized or not.
+In the ``PassesDelegate/template(for:db:)`` method, you have to return two different directory paths, depending on whether the pass has to be personalized or not.
 If it does, the directory must contain the `personalizationLogo@XX.png` file.

 Finally, you have to implement the ``PassesDelegate/encode(pass:db:encoder:)`` method as usual, but remember to use in the ``PassJSON`` initializer the user info that will be saved inside ``Pass/userPersonalization`` after the pass has been personalized.